Copywriter Definition in Freelance Writing

 Copywriter vs. Copyrighter

-Copyrighting is the process of provable creative ownership of intellectual material, for example, an article or a book, that assigns a legal penalty for profiting from another’s work.
+Copyrighting is the process of provable creative ownership of intellectual material.
+They determine who owns the rights to a piece of work.
+For example, an article or a book, that assigns a legal penalty for profiting from another’s work.
 In other words, it is a protection, by law, from plagiarism or stealing another’s creative work.

 Now, on the other hand, a “Copywriter” is one who writes or edits copy or written content for a living, usually of sales-generating or marketing nature.